 Doc.
 Number | Article Title | Effective Date | Version |

-This article was developed to describe the process of entering creditor reference numbers within the Forth CRM.
+This article was developed to describe entering creditor reference numbers within the Forth CRM.

 One of the most important steps while entering settlement creditor information in the Creditor Payee Details section in the Forth CRM.
-Careful data entry ensures your payments are processed accurately by Forth Pay and subsequently credited to the right account by the creditor.
+Careful data entry ensures your payments are processed accurately by Forth Pay and credited to the right account by the creditor.
 The Creditor Payee Details page contains crucial payment info including creditor address and account reference numbers to properly send ACH, checks, or bank wires.
-This article is focused on the creditor reference field and explains its importance and why it needs to be entered correctly for accurate settlement payment processing including Direct Pay payments.
+This article focuses on the creditor reference field and explains its importance and why it needs to be entered correctly for accurate settlement payment processing, including Direct Pay payments.

 How does Forth Pay use creditor reference numbers and why are they important?

-Creditor reference numbers are used to match payments received in both DPG and creditors' accounting systems.
-Forth uses the creditor reference number in the scheduled settlement to match to check by phone images and ACH electronic payments with the creditor's reference numbers.
-This happens twice daily as we receive ACH's in the morning and checks for the following day's settlements in the afternoon.
+Creditor reference numbers match payments received in both Forth and creditors' accounting systems.
+Forth uses the creditor reference number in the scheduled settlement to match check-by-phone images and ACH electronic payments with the creditor's reference numbers.
+This happens twice daily, as we receive ACHs in the morning and checks for the following day's settlements in the afternoon.

 The image below shows the review decisions screen that Forth uses to help ensure we have correctly matched the payment to the correct consumer's settlement.
 The reference # is one of several critical matching elements we use to match payments.
-If the numbers differ, it requires more effort to locate the settlement letter and research to ensure a good match.
+If the numbers differ, locating the settlement letter and research requires more effort to ensure a good match.

 What happens when this information is incorrectly entered?

-If we cannot match a check image or ACH payment, Forth sends a notification to your settlements team to look up each unidentifiable settlement.
-This causes delays, more effort to research and resolve the settlement, and sometimes causes a settlement to be mismatched or even returned and eventually void the settlement because the creditor doesn't get paid.
+If we cannot match a check image or ACH payment, Forth will notify your settlements team to look up each unidentifiable settlement.
+This causes delays, more effort to research and resolve the settlement, and sometimes causes a settlement to be mismatched or even returned, eventually voiding the settlement because the creditor doesn't get paid.

-In the image below, note the reference # was entered incorrectly.
-It delayed the decision because extra time was needed to research it.
+In the image below, note that the reference number was entered incorrectly.
+This delayed the decision because extra time was needed to research it.
 It was left in unknown status and returned to the DSC for further investigation.
-After significant efforts by both the DSC and Forth. the correct consumer was identified and the settlement was matched and cleared.
+After significant efforts by both the DSC and Forth, the correct consumer was identified, and the settlement was matched and cleared.
 This could have been easily resolved had the correct information been originally entered and processed accordingly.

 How to enter the correct creditor reference number